xxdoc/libs/experiments/vb6_enumerate/readme.txt

 I think I am going to add this to my dzrt library in the globals class so it is usable in any projects without having to declare it..it will be quite close to a built in language feature at that point..

+note: we dont support listviews because

+dim li as listitem
+for each li in lv.listitems

+can not be improved upon..i dont think I ever need the item index and it might even be available in the listitem properties..